Master of Health Administration (MHA) Program

 The University of Scranton MHA Program mission is to provide local, regional, and international students a comprehensive, practical, and interdisciplinary set of core competencies, knowledge, skills, and values for health administration jobs in a variety of healthcare organizations.
 Additionally, the Program contributes scholarship to its disciplines, especially applied research, publications, and presentations.
 The Program also contributes service to its communities and professions, especially voluntary work but also including consultation.
 In fulfilling its mission, the Program strives to satisfy interests of multiple stakeholders while reflecting Jesuit ideals.
-The MHA program has been highly successful in its preparation of graduates, as 2016-17 graduates of the MHA Program attained a 89% job placement rate and a median salary of $68,560 as reported 2016 MHA Alumni Survey.
+The MHA program has been highly successful in its preparation of students.
+AY2016-17 graduates of the MHA Program attained a 94.7% job placement rate, as reported 2017 MHA Alumni Survey.

 The Graduate Health Administration Program is accredited by the Commission on Accreditation of Healthcare Management Education(formerly ACEHSA).
 This accreditation reflects the commitment to and achievement of national standards for graduate level health care administration education.
 Additionally, the MHA program maintains full graduate membership status with the AUPHA.
 The Program uses the Healthcare Leadership Alliance Competency Model.